-Vaze et al. (2010) resampled a 1 meter LiDAR-derived DEM to a range of grid sizes up to 25 meters, and assessed the accuracy of elevation values for each of these resampled grids when compared to a 1 meter resolution field survey.
+Vaze et al. (2010) resampled a 1 meter LiDAR-derived DEM to a range of grid resolutions up to 25 meters, and assessed the accuracy of elevation values for each of these resampled grids when compared to a 1 meter resolution field survey.
+It was found that there was little variation in the

+- 100 compared to a 1 meter resolution field survey.
 It was found that there was little variation in the distribution of elevation values between the resampled data sets.
-However, when the data was compared with 25 meter DEMs generated from topographic maps and contour generalization, there were considerable errors, supporting earlier author's conclusions that LiDAR-derived topographic data contains more useful geomorphic information than other methods of topographic data collection.

-Topographic gradient (or slope) is one of the most fundamental topographic derivatives across the disparate disciplines which utilize topographic data.
+However, when the data was compared with 25 meter DEMs generated from topographic maps and contour generalization, there were considerable errors, supporting earlier authors' conclusions that LiDAR-derived topographic data contain more useful geomorphic information than other methods of topographic data collection. - 105 Topographic gradient (or slope) is one of the most fundamental topographic derivatives across the disparate disciplines which utilize topographic data.
 This measurement has been used in geomorphology (e.g., Burbank et al., 1996), ecology (e.g., Milodowski et al., 2015a), soil science (e.g., Nearing, 1997) and hydrology (e.g., Zhang and Montgomery, 1994).
-Wolock and McCabe (2000) endeavored to constrain the accuracy with which this parameter can be calculated as grid resolution is increased from 100 to 1000 meters and showed that as the grid size is increased, there is a clear reduction in the slope values produced for a landscape.
-Similar wide scale analysis has also been performed within the context of global hydrological analysis (e.g., Hutchinson and Dowling, 1991; Jenson, 1991), indicating that from meter to kilometer scale the reduction in quality of slope measurements is an issue which must be considered when working with topographic data.

-Gao (1997) considered the accuracy of slope measurements at locations manually classified as valleys, peaks and ridges.
+Wolock and McCabe (2000) endeavored to constrain the accuracy with which this parameter can be calculated as grid resolution - 110 is increased from 100 to 1000 meters and showed that as the grid resolution is decreased, there is a clear reduction in the slope values produced for a landscape.
+Similar wide scale analysis has also been performed within the context of global hydrological analysis (e.g., Hutchinson and Dowling, 1991; Jenson, 1991), indicating that from meter to kilometer scale the reduction in quality of slope measurements is an issue which must be considered when working with topographic data. - Gao (1997) considered the accuracy of slope measurements at locations manually classified as valleys, peaks and ridges.
 They found an initially small increase in the error of slope measurements at intermediate resolutions (10 to 20 meters) and a much more rapid increase in error between 20 to 30 meters resolution, suggesting a threshold minimum resolution for analysis of these landforms.
-More recent work has considered how high resolution LiDAR data impacts the quality of slope measurements.
-Vaze et al. (2010) demonstrated a similar trend to previous authors working in lower resolution data: as grid resolution is decreased from 1 to 25 meters, there is a considerable reduction in the slope values generated for a landscape.
+More recent work has considered how high resolution LiDAR data impacts the quality of slope - 120 measurements.
+Vaze et al. (2010) demonstrated a similar trend to previous authors working with lower resolution data: as grid resolution is decreased from 1 to 25 meters, there is a considerable reduction in the slope values generated for a landscape.
 Warren et al. (2004) evaluated the reliability of slope measurements by contrasting 10 methods of gradient calculation against field measurements of topographic gradient.
-The error between DEM and field-derived slope measurements was shown to increase with grid resolution (from 1 to 12 meters), resulting in the recommendation to increase data resolution wherever possible to decrease errors in topographic analysis.
+The error between DEM and field-derived slope measurements was shown - 125 to increase with decreasing grid resolution (from 1 to 12 meters), resulting in the recommendation to increase data resolution wherever possible to decrease errors in topographic analysis.

 Numerous authors have considered the impact of grid resolution on hydrological applications, which often require slope calculation as a fundamental processing step.
-It has been demonstrated across many landscapes and scales that as grid resolution is decreased the upslope contributing area will increase and the local slope will decrease, which will have a significant impact on any hydrological analysis (Wolock and Price, 1994; Zhang and Montgomery, 1994; Wu et al., 2008).
-Similarly, from the perspective of modeling global scale sediment fluxes to the oceans, Larsen et al. (2014) noted that measurements of slope dropped logarithmically with increasing grid spacing, and failing to account for this may lead to a substantial underestimate of the contribution of steep, montane regions.
+It has been demonstrated across many landscapes and scales that as grid resolution is decreased the upslope contributing area ical analysis (Wolock and Price, 1994; Zhang and Montgomery, 1994; Wu et al., 2008).
+Similarly, from the perspective of modeling global scale sediment fluxes to the oceans, Larsen et al. (2014) noted that measurements of slope dropped logarithmically with increasing grid resolution, and failing to account for this may lead to a substantial underestimate of the contribution of steep, montane regions.